alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap3.md

 B. All keyboard input

-C. All files the user accessed while the keylogger was activeD.
-Keyboard and other input from the user
+C. All files the user accessed while the keylogger was active

+D. Keyboard and other input from the user

 9. D. Though keyloggers often focus on keyboard input, other types of input may also be captured, meaning Nancy should worry about any user input that occurred while the keylogger was installed.
 Keyloggers typically do not target files on systems, although if Nancy finds a keylogger she may want to check for other malware packages with additional capabilities.